arunprabu/my-mfe-app/Reference.md

 ---

-### **Step 5: Configure Remote (Todo) Application**
+### **Step 5: Configure Remote (Todos) Application**

 1. **Set up the Todo application as a remote module**:

     Run the following command:

     ```bash
-    ng g @angular-architects/native-federation:init --project todo --port 4201 --type remote
+    ng g @angular-architects/native-federation:init --project todos --port 4201 --type remote
+    ng g @angular-architects/native-federation:init --project users --port 4202 --type remote
     ```

-    The Todo app will now be a remote module available on port 4201.
-The Shell application will load this module dynamically.
+    The Todo app will now be a remote module available on port 4201 and users on 4202.
+The Shell application will load these modules dynamically.

 ---